nithin7204/HireIQ/README.md

 ### Recruiter Portal
 - Google OAuth authentication for recruiters
-- Add candidate emails to the system
+- Add candidate emails to the system with **custom HR instructions**
+- **AI-powered question generation** based on recruiter-specific requirements
 - Automatic generation of unique candidate IDs
 - Email notifications sent to candidates with their IDs
 - Dashboard to view and manage all candidates
+- **Interview customization** through HR prompt instructions

 ### Candidate Portal
 - Simple ID-based access system
 - Candidates enter their unique ID to access the interview portal
+- **Personalized interview questions** generated based on recruiter's HR instructions
+- Resume upload and AI-powered question generation
+- Audio response recording and transcription
 - Validation against the database
 - Access granted only for valid, active candidate IDs